TCL 50 XL 5G vs Motorola razr (2023)

 Who should buy each?

-Choose the TCL 50 XL 5G if: you need a massive battery for long trips, want a large screen for gaming, or prefer a budget-friendly option.
+Choose the TCL 50 XL 5G if: you want a large display for gaming, need a long-lasting battery for all-day use, or prefer expandable storage.
 (6.78" display, 120 Hz refresh)

-Choose the Motorola razr (2023) if: you want a unique foldable design, shoot high-quality photos with a 64MP camera, or appreciate a premium build with vegan leather.
+Choose the Motorola razr (2023) if: you want a unique foldable design, prioritize having an ultra-responsive display, or are okay with a smaller battery.
+(6.9" display, 144 Hz refresh)

 Conclusion